Working from home is now more prison-like than ever!

 On the flip side of the design, Grid features a small shelf that can serve as a desk.
 And in between these two worlds lives a partition that’s either wood veneer, upholstered to stop sound, or, as seen here, a metal grid that looks something like a bird cage for humans.

-The idea of the grid is that you can talk through it to someone else in your apartment, so it’s less confining than a traditional wall.
+We believed the idea of the grid was that you can talk through it to someone else in your apartment, so it’s less confining than a traditional wall.
 It’s a half-step better than working in a cubicle.
 Perhaps.
 But perhaps it just feels like you’re always, sort of, in prison.
+Established & Sons has since specified to us that the high-backed cage version is actually not intended for home interiors, but the low-backed could be.

 In any case, we’ve seen privacy pods like Grid in office spaces for the better part of a decade now, as they’ve become increasingly popular as a way to mitigate the distracting effects of an open floor plan.
 Having worked in tiny, domestic spaces for most of my career, I appreciate the possibility for furniture that can tune others out without totally closing you off.
-Then again, whatever Grid costs would likely cover a whole lot of trips to Starbucks to just get you out of the house instead.
+Then again, given that Grid starts that $4,350, that would cover a whole lot of trips to Starbucks to just get you out of the house instead.